 Technologies—from cloud to AI to cybersecurity—are increasingly recognized as central to achieving business goals.
 But yet, CIOs pursuing cloud-based initiatives often lack the necessary support and buy-in because their CEOs and corporate boards may not understand cloud's ability to drive business value.
 What does it take to translate the strategic capabilities of cloud into business-enabling investments?
 In this session, Steve Van Kuiken, the global leader of McKinsey Technology, will explain why gaining strategic consensus across the organization is crucial for technology success—and how CIOs should go about building it.

 The global pandemic has reinforced the tremendous value and necessity of cloud computing to the world’s economy and workforce.
 Without access to cloud technology, businesses could not have moved millions of workers to the safety of remote work, maintained global supply chains and shifted entire industry business models in a matter of weeks.
 Cloud technology enabled Moderna to develop its vaccine in record time.
 Cloud’s initial value proposition was mostly based on operational improvements, including IT cost reductions and fast scalability.
 But, increasingly, cloud service providers (CSPs) provide access to capabilities that most companies could never develop on their own, such as advanced AI technologies and cybersecurity tools.
 IDC expects that by 2024, 63% of enterprise infrastructure hardware spending will be devoted to cloud technologies, with emphasis on cross-cloud governance, security, and cost monitoring capabilities.

 The MIT Sloan CIO Leadership Award honors executives who lead their organizations to deliver exemplary levels of business value through innovative use of IT.
-For the first time, the Symposium is bringing all the Finalists together for a lively exchange of innovative ideas and best practices.
+The Award, established in 2008, draws applicants from a wide diversity of industries, countries, and backgrounds.
+Recipients, and their organizations, receive broad recognition for their accomplishments.